ncats/translator-modules/README.md

 We would like to implement a simple (CWL?) graphical user interface (GUI) on top of a (CWL?) workflow runner, to facilitate user interaction with the system.
 We also aspire to wrap the system in some fashion with the emerging Translator "Reasoner API"  REST computing access standard, to faciliate programmatic access to the workflows.
-Finally, we'd like to add more biologically interesting modules and workflows to the existing collection.
+Finally, we'd like to add more biologically interesting modules and workflows to the existing collection, such as analysing post-translational modification (PTM) biology.

 [Back to top](#ncats-translator-modules)